pstolarz/CRaC/README.md

 **Runtime fast, compile-time optimized**

-Lookup tables (LUT) generation and all conditional branches are defined and checked at the compile time by a compiler, emitting the runtime output in reduced form, optimized for a particular CRC algorithm.
+Lookup tables (LUT) generation and (almost) all conditional branches are defined and checked at the compile time by a compiler, emitting the runtime output in reduced form, optimized for a particular CRC algorithm.
 Moreover, if an input for a calculated CRC checksum is known at the compile time, the library may calculate it purely at the compilation stage with no code emitted to the runtime.